travis-ci/docs-travis-ci-com/user/getting-started.md

 ## Selecting infrastructure

-The most straightforward way to determine what infrastructure your build runs on is to set the `language` as we did in the previous example.
+The most straightforward way to determine what infrastructure your build runs on is to set the `language`.
 If you do this your build runs on the default infrastructure (with a few exceptions), which is Container Based Ubuntu 12.04.
 You can do this explicitly by adding `sudo: false` to your `.travis.yml`.

 * If you need a more up-to-date version of Ubuntu on the same infrastructure, use the beta of Ubuntu Linux Trusty 14.04: